MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/understanding-how-search-results-are-displayed.md

 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
 ms.assetid: 45ad90e6-c2e1-497a-9d4e-e7ac32ae09a5
-description: "Summary: Learn how search results are displayed in SharePoint Server 2016 and SharePoint Server 2013."
+description: "Summary: Learn how search results are displayed in SharePoint Server."
 ---

-# Understanding how search results are displayed in SharePoint Server
+# Understanding how classic search results are displayed in SharePoint Server

- **Summary:** Learn how search results are displayed in SharePoint Server 2016 and SharePoint Server 2013.
+ **Summary:** Learn how classic search results are displayed in SharePoint Server.

 In this article, you'll learn: